thegargiulian/mexico-homicide-rates/README.md

 # Monthly municipal-level homicide rates in Mexico from January 2000 to December 2021

-Data on crude monthly municipal-level homicide rates is available in `mexico-muni-month-homicide-rates-2000-2021.csv.`.
-Note that this file uses `|` as the separator.
+Data on crude monthly municipal-level homicide rates is available in `mexico-muni-month-homicide-rates-2000-2021.csv`; state-level aggregations are available in `mexico-state-month-homicide-rates-2000-2021.csv`.
+Note that both files use `|` as the separator.

 If you use `R` you can use `readr` package to load the file and specify the separator with `readr::read_delim("PATH_TO_FILE", delim = "|")`